Golboojamshidi/Machine-Learning-Algorithm-Selection-for-pizza-Quality-Classification-with-PCA/README.md

 **Results:**

-It can be concluded that the best model of classification before applying PCA was, Light Gradient Boosting Machine, Random Forest Classifier and Extra three classifier.
-However,  the best model Classifier after reduction is converted to Naive Bayes, Extra tree Classifier and Quadratic discriminant analysis.
+The project's findings reveal important insights into the performance of various classification models when applied to the dataset.
+Before applying Principal Component Analysis (PCA), the best classification models were found to be Light Gradient Boosting Machine, Random Forest Classifier, and Extra Tree Classifier.
+However, after dimensionality reduction, the landscape shifted, and the best models became Naive Bayes, Extra Tree Classifier, and Quadratic Discriminant Analysis.

-It is clear that by reducing the dimension of the original dataset, the performance (accuracy) of the classifiers has decreased.
-Light Gradient Boosting Machine (4%), Random Forest Classifier (2%).
-Furthermore, the best model for reduced dimension data (Nave Bayes) has 2% lower accuracy than the best model for original data (Light Gradient Boosting Machine).
+Notably, the reduction in dataset dimensions led to a decrease in classifier performance, as indicated by accuracy scores.
+Light Gradient Boosting Machine and Random Forest Classifier exhibited a reduction in accuracy of 4% and 2%, respectively, when compared to their performance on the original dataset.
+Strikingly, the best model for the reduced dimension data, Naive Bayes, showed a 2% lower accuracy rate than the best model for the original data, Light Gradient Boosting Machine.

+To identify the possible reasons why Naive Bayes outperformed other models on the reduced dimension data, further analysis is needed.
+It may be attributed to the fact that Naive Bayes is well-suited to situations where variables are conditionally independent, which can be the case in lower-dimensional datasets.
+Additionally, the specific characteristics of the dataset, such as the nature of the features and their distributions, may favor the Naive Bayes algorithm's approach to classification.

+Understanding the interplay between dataset characteristics, dimensionality reduction, and algorithm performance is crucial for making informed decisions when choosing a machine learning model for a given dataset.
+Further exploration and experimentation may provide deeper insights into the factors contributing to the observed model performance changes.

 **How to Use:**